S. Irfan Habib: Inquilab: Bhagat Singh on Religion and Revolution

 Consisting of a selected collection of Bhagat Singh's writings, the work located them in the context of contemporary nationalism.
 Irfan Habib noted it to be a thoughtful collection and deemed Syed's introduction to be insightful, identifying the core elements of Bhagat Singh's ideology in a clear manner.
 C P Bhambri, former dean of the School of Social Sciences, JNU noted the volume to have done yeoman's service in correcting stereotyped notions about Singh's philosophy and in showing the need for widespread assimilation of his thought school instead of the token gratitude, bestowed on Singh, as a revolutionary martyr.

+Maulana Azad: A Life

+This is a book-length intellectual biography of the freedom fighter, statesman and Islamic scholar, Dr. Maulana Abulkalam Azad, who was the first educational minister of independent India.
+Mani Shankar Aiyer noted in his review of the book that "[i]n these times of spreading hate, it is balm for the soul to hear the voice of reason, for Maulana Abul Kalam Azad's voice was the voice of reason infused with compassion.
+Moreover, as it was a voice that spoke only in Urdu, Arabic and Persian, S. Irfan Habib's work in translating the evolution of thoughts in English to the lay reader (as against academics) stands as an outstanding contribution to national integration."
+In the review that appeared in The Hindu, Faizur Rahman also emphasizes the significance of the book while stating that it "has come at the right time.
+It not just reminds us of Azad's selfless sacrifices for the cause of a united India, but highlights the continued relevance of his iconoclastic views on religion and politics".